 Junior ISAs are available to all children resident in the UK under the age of 18 who do not already have a Child Trust Fund (CTF).
-Parents and grandparents can open a Junior ISA for their child or grandchild at birth and contribute to it each year.
+Parents can open a Junior ISA for their child or grandchild at birth and contribute to it each year.

 Governments can and do change the rules on tax efficient vehicles, like ISAs.